 Pre-pandemic, SC was a late-stage postdoctoral fellow with a part-time teaching and administration role.
 He had engaged in research and community mobilisation with Zambians with disabilities; he hoped to continue in this role even though it was doubtful that this would be paid work.
 Through the months of April to June 2020, SC was scheduled to deliver multiple unpaid conference presentations to disseminate his postdoctoral research while simultaneously seeking academic employment contracts.

-With the pandemic declaration, the conferences at which SC was scheduled to present were largely canceled.
-This removed a heavy workload and allowed to SC to devote more energy to a backlog of data analysis and writing.
+With the pandemic declaration, the conferences at which SC was scheduled to present were largely cancelled.
+This removed a heavy workload and allowed SC to devote more energy to a backlog of data analysis and writing.
 In the initial months after the pandemic declaration, SC’s postdoctoral fellowship ended.
 While continuing full-time academic activities, he was paid for a part-time role, earning an income that was approximately half of what is considered “the minimum viable revenue for a household with one person” [author’s translation](Couturier, Labrie & Nguyen, 2020).

 Sidhiprada Mohapatra (MS)

 |SM is a married woman in her early 30s who relocated to Manipal, India for professional reasons.
 She has a young toddler but is otherwise physically distant from family members.
 SM is an assistant professor and doctoral student, with professional roles of teaching, research, administration, and clinical practice.|

 Pre-pandemic, SM was managing a delicate balance of professional activities, a balance that was enabled through the paid support of one live-in caregiver and an additional day-caregiver.
 SM’s professional interests are community physiotherapy and accessibility for persons with disabilities but her employment roles require engagement in other tasks.
 She is a key member of her institution’s ethics committee and the coordinator of a community rehabilitation centre.